jnebab/jnebab/README.md

 I'm a front-end engineer based from Cabanatuan City.

-This year, outside from my usual work routine.
-I will be leaning to learn on...
-* 🔭 Finishing Front End Master Javascript Mastery Path;
-* 🌱 Exploring HTMX with GoLang Fiber;

-...aside from the ones mentioned above, I might also try...
-* 📦 Learn Svelte

 More about me:
 I am bad at algo exams.
 I always fail.
 I prefer to take mini-projects instead.